 Fe2(SO4)3(s) → 2Fe3+(aq) + 3SO42-(aq); i=5

 Take care, however, because solubility affects measured van’t Hoff factor values.
 For example strontium hydroxide [Sr(OH)2] is a strong base that fully dissociates into its ions, but is has a low solubility in water.
 You might predict the van’t Hoff factor to be 3 (Sr2+, OH–, OH–), but the experimental value will be lower.
 Also, the van’t Hoff factor for concentrated solutions in always slightly lower than the value for an ideal solution.

-Weak electrolytes do not fully dissociate in water, so the van’t Hoff factor won’t be the same as the number of ions formed.
+Weak electrolytes do not fully dissociate in water, so the van’t Hoff factor is not the same as the number of ions formed.
 You’ll need to set up an ICE table (Initial, Change, Equilibrium) to determine the concentration of reactants and products and use the formula to calculate the van’t Hoff factor.
-Another way to find the van’t Hoff factor is to measure osmotic pressure, plug it into the van’t Hoff formula, and solve for i.
+Another way of finding the van’t Hoff factor is measuring osmotic pressure, plugging it into the van’t Hoff formula, and solving for i.